Tropical Mango Pineapple Smoothie Recipe

 Ingredients

-• 1 cup fresh or frozen diced mango
+• 1 cup frozen diced mango

-• 1 cup fresh or frozen diced pineapple
+• 1 cup frozen diced pineapple

-• 1.5 cups your choice of milk.
-I like a blend of almond and coconut milk.
+• 1.5 cups your choice of milk I like a blend of almond and coconut milk.

 Instructions